puzuka/social-auth-flutter/README.md

 # Social Auth Flutter

-This is a project built with Clean Architecture and MVVM.
+This is a boilerplate project mobile app built with Clean Architecture and MVVM.
 The source code structure is built with the criteria that it can be upgraded to Micro Front-End architecture if the scope of the project expands.

 This repository contains all source code flutter for the project.